NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Unfetter Eidolon.md

 You can allow your eidolon to travel far from your side.

-You learn the _unfetter eidolon_ link spell.
+You learn the [[Spells/Unfetter Eidolon|Unfetter Eidolon]] link spell.
 Increase the number of Focus Points in your focus pool by 1.

 *Source: Pathfinder Secrets of Magic*
 *OGL*